SolaceSamples/solace-samples-mqtt/docs/_tutorials/confirmed-delivery.md

 ---
 layout: tutorials
 title: Confirmed Delivery
-summary: Learn how to confirm that your messages are received by a Solace message router.
+summary: Learn how to confirm that your messages are received by Solace Messaging.
 icon: I_dev_confirm.svg
+links:
+    - label: ConfirmedDeliveryProducer.java
+      link: /blob/master/src/main/java/com/solace/samples/ConfirmedDeliveryProducer.java
 ---

 This tutorial builds on the basic concepts introduced in [Persistence with MQTT]({{ site.baseurl }}/persistence-with-queues) tutorial and will show you how to properly process publisher acknowledgements.
 When you receive an acknowledgement for a QoS level 1 message, you have confirmed your message have been properly accepted by the Solace message router and therefore can be guaranteed of no message loss.